Pustalorc/Pustalorc.github.io/index.md

 [<span style="color:red">Ask [Ikatzuki](http://steamcommunity.com/id/Ikatzuki1/) for a copy</span>] - Reputation Loadout - Plugin for unturned.
 In a nutshell, it will give a loadout/kit to a player after respawn when the player has a specific reputation.
 Also has the ability to give a Rank to a player after a few set of kills.

 [<span style="color:green">Free</span>] - Tempban - Plugin for unturned.
 In a nutshell it adds the command /tempban to be able to ban temporarily a player.
-Currently, when using rocketmod, "/ban player/reason/time" causes/has problems and is kind of unstable.
+Currently, when using rocketmod, "/ban player/reason/time" causes/has problems and is kind of unstable (since the actual syntax is supposed to be "/ban player reason time").

 [<span style="color:green">Free</span>] - Command Only Regions - Edit to regions, adds the ability to switch to a different group when entering and leaving a region.

-[<span style="color:yellow">5€</span>] - MaxVehicles - Plugin for unturned.
+[<span style="color:yellow">5$</span>] - MaxVehicles - Plugin for unturned.
 In a nutshell blocks players from spawning more than a maximum number of vehicles.
 Ie: it limits how many vehicles can exist in the map.

-[<span style="color:yellow">20€</span>] - AutoUpdate - Plugin for unturned.
+[<span style="color:yellow">20$</span>] - AutoUpdate - Plugin for unturned.
 In a nutshell it will automatically shutdown the server with a custom delay, warn everyone in the server that there's an update and then update the entire server.
+This will not work in

-[<span style="color:yellow">5€</span>] - Kits Tool - Plugin for unturned.
+[<span style="color:yellow">5$</span>] - Kits Tool - Plugin for unturned.
 In a nutshell it acts as an extension for the kits plugin so that you can from ingame create and edit kits.

-[<span style="color:yellow">5€</span>] - Salary - Plugin for unturned.
+[<span style="color:yellow">5$</span>] - Salary - Plugin for unturned.
 In a nutshell, it acts as the salary option in zaupuconomyessentials, except it doesn't give uconomy cash.
 It instead gives ingame notes as the payed cash.

+[<span style="color:yellow">5$</span>] - Advanced Logger - In a nutshell, it will log more stuff into the console for admins to know what's going on.

+[<span style="color:yellow">10$</span>] - Advanced Roleplay Essentials - In a nutshell right now it includes a fully custom functional bounty feature + rewards for custom events.

 Note: To buy the plugins or get the plugins, contact me on my e-mail persiafighter@gmail.com or send me a message on [steam](https://steamcommunity.com/id/persiafighter)